aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/headerfooter/_index.md

 ---
 title: HeaderFooter
 second_title: Aspose.Words for C++ API Reference
 description: Represents a container for the header or footer text of a section.
+To learn more, visit the  documentation article.
 type: docs
 weight: 391
 url: /cpp/aspose.words/headerfooter/